rackerlabs/docs-developer-blog/_posts/2018-06-01-oracle-adop-errors-and-fixes.md

    a.
 If no corruption is found, proceed with the upgrade or adop patching-cycle.
    b.
 If corruption is still present, contact Oracle Support and log a bug.

-4. Once the issue is resolved, retry the adop prepare step.
+4. After the issue is resolved, retry the adop prepare step.

 ### adop prepare failure